 microservices and a set of

-apiVersion: iofog.org/v2 kind: Application # What are we deploying metadata: name: health-care-wearable # Application name namespace: default # (Optional) iofogctl namespace to use # Specifications of the application spec: # List of microservices composing your application microservices: # # It uses the microservice YAML schema described below - name: heart-rate-monitor agent: name: horse-1 images: arm: edgeworx/healthcare-heart-rate:arm-v1 x86: edgeworx/healthcare-heart-rate:x86-v1 # registry: remote container: rootHostAccess: false ports: config: test_mode: true data_label: Anonymous Person nested_object: key: 42 deep_nested: foo: bar # Simple JSON viewer for the heart rate output - name: heart-rate-viewer agent: name: horse-1 images: arm: edgeworx/healthcare-heart-rate-ui:arm x86: edgeworx/healthcare-heart-rate-ui:x86 registry: remote container: rootHostAccess: false ports: - internal: 80 external: 5000 public: 5001 protocol: tcp env: - key: BASE_URL value: http://localhost:8080/data config: test: 54 routes: # Use this section to configure route between microservices # Use microservice name - from: heart-rate-monitor to: heart-rate-viewer
+apiVersion: iofog.org/v2 kind: Application # What are we deploying metadata: name: health-care-wearable # Application name namespace: default # (Optional) iofogctl namespace to use # Specifications of the application spec: # List of microservices composing your application microservices: # # It uses the microservice YAML schema described below - name: heart-rate-monitor agent: name: horse-1 images: arm: edgeworx/healthcare-heart-rate:arm-v1 x86: edgeworx/healthcare-heart-rate:x86-v1 # registry: remote container: rootHostAccess: false ports: config: test_mode: true data_label: Anonymous Person nested_object: key: 42 deep_nested: foo: bar # Simple JSON viewer for the heart rate output - name: heart-rate-viewer agent: name: horse-1 images: arm: edgeworx/healthcare-heart-rate-ui:arm x86: edgeworx/healthcare-heart-rate-ui:x86 registry: remote container: rootHostAccess: false ports: - internal: 80 external: 5000 public: 5001 protocol: tcp env: - key: BASE_URL value: http://localhost:8080/data config: test: 54 routes: # Use this section to configure route between microservices # Use microservice name - name: monitor-to-viewer from: heart-rate-monitor to: heart-rate-viewer

 |name||User-defined unique identifier of an Application within an ioFog Controller.
 Must start and end with lowercase alphanumeric character.
 Can include '-' character.|